gustavomoura628/sudoku_solver/README.md

 # Sudoku Solver

-A sudoku solver for arbitrary sized boards that uses constraint propagation, dfs and set representation using bits to find a solution.
+A sudoku solver for arbitrary sized boards that uses constraint propagation, dfs and bit representation of sets to find a solution.

 ## Set up
 gcc -o sudoku sudoku.c